 A question which has been vexing astronomers for a long time is whether the forces of attraction between stars and galaxies will eventually result in the universe collapsing back into a single point, or whether it will expand forever with the distances between stars and galaxies growing ever larger.
 Toby O'Neil describes how the mathematical theory of dimension gives us a way of

 Suppose you have an infinitely large sheet of paper (mathematicians refer to this hypothetical object as the plane).
 You also have a number of different colours - pots of paint, perhaps.
 Your aim is to colour every point on the plane using the colours available.
 That is, each point must be assigned one colour.

 Chomp is a simple two-dimensional game, played as follows.

 Cookies are set out on a rectangular grid.
 The bottom left cookie is poisoned.

 Two players take it in turn to "chomp" - that is, to eat one of the remaining cookies, plus all the cookies above and to the right of that cookie.

 Adam Smith is often thought of as the father of modern economics.
 In his book "An Inquiry into the Nature and Causes of the Wealth of Nations" Smith decribed the "invisible hand" mechanism by which he felt economic society operated.
 Modern game theory has much to add to Smith's description.

 Arguably, the exponential function crops up more than any other when using mathematics to describe the physical world.
-In the first of two articles on physical phenomena which obey exponential laws, Ian Garbett discusses light attenuation - the way in which light decreases in intensity as it passes through a medium.
+In the second of two articles on physical phenomena which obey exponential laws, Ian Garbett discusses radioactive decay.